Cicada (Chan Tui)

 Meridians: Lung, Liver

-Key TCM Actions & Medicinal Uses: Dispels Wind Heat/Promotes Skin Eruptions/Vents Rashes: fever, non-erupted measles, especially with loss of voice and a swollen, sore throat, stuffy nose, itching caused by rubella, red eyes.
-Stops Spasms: infantile convulsions and tetanus.
-Supports Vision: superficial visual obstruction causing red, sore eyes, nebulas, itchy eyes.
+Medicinal Uses: Fever, non-erupted measles, especially with loss of voice and a swollen, sore throat, stuffy nose, itching caused by rubella, red eyes, infantile convulsions and tetanus, superficial visual obstruction causing red, sore eyes, nebulas, itchy eyes.

-Parts Most Frequently Used: Moulted Exoskeleton of the Adult Cicada (Cryptotympana pustulata)
+Parts Most Frequently Used: Molted Exoskeleton of the Adult Cicada

 Flavors/Temps: Sweet, Salty, Slightly Cold

-Caution: Cicadas (Cryptotympana pustulata) are considered safe, but caution is advised during pregnancy.
+Caution: Cicadas are considered safe, but caution is advised during pregnancy.

 History/Folklore: Cicadas are found all over the world, in Argentina there is a famous protest song called, “Like the Cicada” (Como La Cigarra).
 Their image has been used on coins and vases and they feature in many myths and folktales from all over the world.

-Medicinally, it is the Chinese cicada(Cryptotympana pustulata) that is used.
-The insects discarded exoskeleton is used to make medicine and the insect itself is only used as a food, deep-fried and eaten without its outer dried skin.
+Medicinally, it is the Chinese cicada(Cryptotympana pustulata) that is used to make medicine and the insect itself is only used as a food, deep-fried and eaten without its outer dried skin.
 The Ancient Greeks also ate cicadas as do many contemporary African and Latin American peoples.

 The insect cicada, molts or sheds its outer skin once every seven years (some species may wait 13 to 17 years).
 This molting takes place in the summer and fall when these cast-off shells are then gathered and dried to use as medicine.
 The cast off, mineralized exoskeleton, is discarded by the living insect on tree trunks and branches as it flies away into adulthood.
 These dried skins become like shells and are yellowish-brown and semi-transparent.
 They are made of chitin, protein, amino acids and organic acids.